0xFCmkjk/geek-gra/README.md

 # Installation

 > **Note**: These instructions are for development purposes.
-If you just want to play the game, use the website instead:
+If you just want to play the game, use the [website](https://0xfcmkjk.github.io/nodebreaker-game/ "website") instead.
-URL TO WEBSITE

 First of all, you need to install Node.js v22 or newer with npm as a package manager.
 Then, you can clone the repo: